T

 neighborhood

-A historic water town on the outskirts of Shanghai, characterized by its ancient canals, stone bridges, and traditional architecture.
-It offers a glimpse into a slower pace of life.
+A picturesque ancient water town on the outskirts of Shanghai, known for its canals, stone bridges, old houses, and traditional way of life.

-• Take a boat ride along the canals for a unique perspective.
+• Take a gondola ride along the canals.

-• Try local snacks like 'sticky rice cake'.
+• Sample local snacks like sticky rice cake.

-Take Metro Line 17 to Zhujiajiao station.
-The journey takes approximately 1 hour.
+Take Metro Line 17 from Hongqiao Railway Station to Zhujiajiao Station (approx. 1 hour).

 2. Midday